mikhomak/UE4BatchWorklfow/README.md

 # Usage:
 1. Open the terminal in this folder
 2. Use `Build` to compile your project.
-To compile you need to close Unreal Engine Editor
+You need to close Unreal Engine Editor
 2. Use `Editor` to open the editor

 # Credtis: